 What are your favorite types of mushrooms?
 Please leave a comment below and let us know.

-Try using dried mushrooms also.
+Try using dried as well.